-There are many facets to travel information for carriers.
+There are many facets to travel information for rail carriers.
 We differentiate between the travel information provided at stations from other travel information, such as information provided via travel planners, because the travel information NS provides at stations is implemented for all passenger carriers.
+The Dutch government has commissioned NS to provide this information.
+In order to ensure that NS provides the same quality of service to all rail carriers, the government has also created the Dienstencentrum Reisinformatie (DCRI).

-NS has been appointed by the government to perform this task.
-In order to ensure that NS provides the same level of service to all carriers, the DCRI (Dienstencentrum Reisinformatie, or Travel Information Service Centre) has been created.
+DCRI stands for Dienstencentrum Reisinformatie (Travel Information Service Centre).
 This organisation acts as liaison between rail carriers and the NS service producer that provides the services.
 In order to fulfil this role, DCRI abides by principles laid out in a Governance document describing its processes, tasks, responsibilities and roles.

-- ensures that the services are provided in a non-discriminatory and cost-transparent manner, and that competition-sensitive information is treated with confidentiality;
+- The DCRI ensures that the services are provided in a non-discriminatory and cost-transparent manner, and that competition-sensitive information is treated with confidentiality.

-- is the main service desk for the rail carriers to request the development of services and to report disruptions;
+- In addition, it is the main service desk for the rail carriers to request the development of services and to report disruptions.

-- manages the Service Level Agreements (SLA’s) with the Service Producer and Travel Information in accordance with the rail carriers, and records the agreements pertaining to service development;
+- The DCRI manages the Service Level Agreements (SLA’s) with the Service Producer and Travel Information in accordance with the rail carriers, and records the agreements pertaining to service development.

-- registers and delegates the disruptions and reports the status back to the rail carriers;
+- It also registers and delegates the disruptions and reports the status back to the rail carriers.

-- issues periodic reports on the quality and finances of the service provision.
+- Periodic reports on the quality and finances of the service provision are issued.

 The scope of the services provided pertain to the production and distribution of:

 - The PA announcements for travellers at the station (automatic and via the PA announcer).

 - The travel information on the dynamic station signs as entered by InfoPlus.